MakensonNoel/html-css-js/README.md

 - Make Java project usign API'S and Spring.
 - Build more on web project.

+- Make everything one page, add projects and block to index.html

 - Finish Resume, Proof Read and Upload.
 - Make GitHub look really nice...